 Pacific Northwest College of Art supports a growing international exchange program through articulation agreements with international partners.
-These exchanges are usually in the 2nd year of 3 yr programs or the 3rd year of 4 year programs.
+These exchanges are usually in the second year of three-year programs or the third year of four year programs.
 PNCA accept students on a space available basis depending on their area of interest, major and study plans, and will consider students in all majors and assist in developing individual learning plans for each student.

 Application Materials and Deadlines

 Once you have been approved by your home institution to apply for exchange at PNCA please complete and send the following materials directly to PNCA’s Office of International Studies:

 Fall semester exchange: April 1